Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/AKS/_index.md

 > ```

-- From Azure portal, open Cloud Shell and run the following command, using the name of your HCIBox resource group.
+- From Azure portal, open Cloud Shell and run the following command, using the name of your LocalBox resource group.

   ```
-  az connectedk8s proxy -n hcibox-aks -g <name of your resource group>
+  az connectedk8s proxy -n Localbox-aks -g <name of your resource group>
   ```

   ![Screenshot showing run connectedk8s](./cloud_shell_proxy.png)